|Mersey Beach bluff where we went to dinner last night.|

 |A small lighthouse on the Mersey River.|

 There’s no doubt the food would have been good and we’d have written a great review for the establishment.
 We place no blame on the owners or staff for being unable to fulfill our expectations.
-It was our choice to decline.
+That was our choice to say no.

 |Live entertainment at Drift Café on the beach.|